 ytcs

-ytcs.sh fetches YouTube channel feeds, lets you browse them with fzf, and plays videos with mpv and yt-dlp.
+ytcs.sh fetches YouTube channel feeds, lets you browse them with fzf, and plays videos with mpv and yt-dlp, so you can watch through your normal browser cookies instead of using the YouTube site.

 Requirements